Manic Pixie Dream Girl: Response

 In an interview in New York about her 2012 film Ruby Sparks, actress and screenwriter Zoe Kazan expressed skepticism over the use of the term, noting that its use could be reductive, diminutive, and misogynistic.
 She disagreed that Hepburn's character in Bringing Up Baby is a MPDG: "I think that to lump together all individual, original quirky women under that rubric is to erase all difference."

 In a December 2012 video, AllMovie critic Cammila Collar embraced the term, noting that its pejorative use is mainly directed at writers who do not give these female characters more to do.

 In December 2012, Slates Aisha Harris posited that "critiques of the MPDG may have become more common than the archetype itself", suggesting that filmmakers had been forced to become "self-aware about such characters" and that the trope had largely disappeared from film.

-In July 2013, Kat Stoeffel, for New York, argued that the term has its uses, but that it has sometimes been deployed in ways that are sexist.
-For example, she noted that "it was levied, criminally, at Diane Keaton in Annie Hall and Zooey Deschanel, the actual person.
-How could a real person's defining trait be a lack of interior life?"